treeform/onecup/README.md

 ### just coffee script ###

-Compatibility with coffee script is 100%.
-OneCup is coffee script so you can use coffee script functions, loops, ifs, classes, and other constructs.
+Onecup is 100% coffee script, so you can use functions, loops, if blocks, classes, and other coffee script constructs.

 ### function ###